steve-fryatt/puzzles/README.md

     GAME(net)
     GAME(tents)

 which define the game backends which should be compiled into the final application.
+A full list of game names is provided in the `games-list-full.txt` file for reference, to save running a build of another platform's front end.
 The source files for the backends should also be added to the `OBJS` definition in the Makefile:

     OBJS =  frontend.o        \
             game_draw.o       \